projectatomic/adb-atomic-developer-bundle/components/centos/centos-with-openshift/README.rst

 Quick Start
 -----------

-- Get latest adb box and add it to vagrant
+- Get latest ADB box and add it to vagrant

   ::

     $ vagrant box add adb <path_of_download_box>

-- Create a separate Directory for OpenShift experiment
+- Create a separate directory for OpenShift experiment

   ::